zzybluebell/tp/docs/UserGuide.md

 ezFoodie data are located at `[JAR file location]/data/ezfoodie.json`.
 Advanced users are welcome to update data directly by editing the data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If any changes to the JSON file make it invalid, ezFoodie will discard all data and restart with an empty data file at the next run.
+If any changes to the JSON file renders it invalid, ezFoodie will discard all data and restart with an empty data file on the next run.
 </div>

 --------------------------------------------------------------------------------------------------------------------